Post Summary: 12 Adventurous Things To Do In Twin Falls, Idaho

 It’s quite a marvelous sight – especially in the springtime when the blooming flowers mix with the orange/red rock landscape.
-The most popular activity to do here is go mountain biking, hiking the loop trail, and sightseeing.
+The most popular activities to do here are going mountain biking, hiking the loop trail, and sightseeing.
 Follow the clear paths around the area to lead you to the most iconic spots in the park.

-Explore a similar area on Eastern Oregon: Leslie Gulch in the Owyhee Canyon
+Explore a similar area in Eastern Oregon: Leslie Gulch in the Owyhee Canyon

 9. Soak In These Natural South Idaho Hot Springs

 Tucked away in the Sawtooth National Forest are even more natural Idaho hot springs!
 These hot springs in southern Idaho are less-visited than other popular areas (like the ones in Stanley, McCall, and Lowman, Idaho) because they take a little more effort to reach!

 The easiest ones to reach are Worswick Hot Springs and Preis Hot Springs.
 You can pull your car right up to the pool’s edge!
 Another hot spring nearby is Skillern Hot Springs, which requires a 3-mile hike along the river to reach the cliffside pools.
 Skillern reminds us of Pine Flats Hot Springs, and it’s a great option if you love a little more privacy!

 10. Play At Centennial Waterfront Park